-What shrimp is the best algae eater?
 The best Algae eaters are the Amano shrimp.
-The Amano shrimp or Caridina japonica is for a good reason, also known as the “Algae Eating Shrimp.”
+For a good reason, the Amano shrimp, or Caridina japonica, is also known as the “Algae Eating Shrimp.”

-First, we will take a look at what kind of algae Amano shrimp eat, and then we will look at the alternatives to the Amano shrimp.
+First, we will look at what kind of algae Amano shrimp eat, and then we will look at the alternatives to the Amano shrimp.

 What Kind of Algae Will Dwarf Shrimp Eat?